YOU ARE EXPLORING

-Medical student research is an integral part of the otolaryngology educational experience.
-Faculty members value the opportunity to connect medical students interested in scholarship with research projects that suit their interests.
-Students have the opportunity to experience a wide array of clinical and research projects within the scope of otolaryngology.
-A research elective in ENT is available for students interested in otolaryngology-focused research.
+Research is an integral part of the educational experience in medical school.
+Otolaryngology faculty value the opportunity to connect medical students interested in scholarship with research projects that suit their interests.
+Students have the opportunity to participate in a wide array of clinical and basic science research projects.
+An otolaryngology research elective is also available.

-Our Otolaryngology—Head and Neck Surgery faculty members are vested in each student’s success.
-They actively provide informal mentorship to students interested in otolaryngology and will meet one-on-one to discuss how best to get into the field.
+Otolaryngology faculty are vested in each student’s success.
+They actively provide informal mentorship to students interested in otolaryngology and will meet one-on-one to discuss how best to succeed in the field.

 Medical students inquiring an otolaryngology faculty mentorship can meet with Dr. Elisa Illing, Faculty Mentorship Liaison.
 Email Jane Adamson for an appointment.